saketkc/ParseBioscience_Barcodes_Corrector/README.md

-# ParseBioscience_Barcodes_Corrector
+# ParseBioscience Barcodes Corrector

-Scripts to generate corrected barcodes list for a list of custom barcodes for ParseBiosciences kit
+A script to generate corrected barcodes list for a list of custom barcodes for ParseBiosciences kit.